-Beatrix Potter was famous for writing illustrated children’s books about animals such as Peter Rabbit but she was also a farm owner and jointly responsible for the formation of the National Trust
+Beatrix Potter was famous for writing illustrated children’s books about animals such as Peter Rabbit but was also a farmer and jointly responsible for creating the National Trust.

 28th July 1866, 2 Bolton Gardens, South Kensington, London, England.

 Beatrix Potter was born into a wealthy family and christened Helen Beatrix.
 Her father Rupert William Potter was a trained Barrister but rarely practiced.